-- Assignments must be submitted by the due date.
+- Exercises and assignments must be automatically submitted by the due date.
 Late assignments will not be accepted.
 No extensions or re-writes will be granted.
-Any missed assignments will receive a grade of zero. - Tests and quizzes will be given throughout the semester.
-Scheduling will take place for quizzes as the course progresses and you will be given ample, advanced notice of these dates.
-Unexcused absences during a test or quiz will earn a grade of zero.
+Any missed assignments will receive a grade of zero. - Quizzes will be given throughout the semester.
+It is anticipated that there will be two quizzes, however, this may change at the discretion of the instructor.
+Scheduling will take place for quizzes as the course progresses and you will be given ample, advance notice of these dates. - Major tests are tentatively scheduled for February 12, 2021 and March 19, 2021.
+Do not plan activities or trips on these days.
+Unexcused absences during a test will earn a grade of zero.
 For excused absences, the weighting of the test may be transferred to the final exam at the instructor's discretion.
+The term tests will be conducted remotely online.
+Format will be announced prior to midterm exam.
+To participate in the term tests a headset or speakers, microphone, and a web camera is required. - Calculators and approved translation devices are the only electronic devices allowed during quizzes, major tests, or the final exam.
+Cell phone calculators may not be used in examinations.